 • the Nottingham Line One Tram Network

-• The new Nottingham National Ice Centre – a £25m double rink scheme in the centre of the City
+• The new Nottingham National Ice Centre – a £30m double rink scheme in the centre of the City

-• Nottingham City Challenge – also £25m
+• Nottingham City Challenge – central government funding of £25m

-He was appointed to:
+He was appointed:

-• run the ‘failing councils’ unit on behalf of the Improvement and Development Agency for Local Government.
+• To run the ‘failing councils’ unit on behalf of the Improvement and Development Agency for Local Government.
 His team intervened in over 30 English and Welsh councils to ensure an improved performance.

-• to Review the causes of the riots in English Northern Towns – This was an appointment by the Home Secretary and the resultant ‘Cantle Report’ on Community Cohesion’ would come to define his next 20 years
+• To Review the causes of the riots in English Northern Towns – This was an appointment by the Home Secretary and the resultant ‘Cantle Report’ on Community Cohesion’ would come to define his next 20 years

 The Development of the Scheme to transform Nottingham Castle and create a visitor economy in the City

 To raise the £30 million needed, the Castle scheme had to be presented by the Trust on the basis of a strong vision that had a ‘wow’ factor.
 This was especially the case as the Castle was bidding for funding against other national schemes like Canterbury Cathedral and Alexandra Palace.
+The Trust devised the scheme on this basis and with the aim of attracting national and international visitors.

 The bid, based on the vision prepared by the Trust and after a lot of local consultation, was formally submitted by NCC.
 The scheme sought to answer two questions posed by the Nottingham public – ‘Where’s the Castle?’
 And ‘Where’s Robin Hood?’.